Bryan Nickson Lomas

 Bryan Nickson Lomas (born 30 June 1990 in Kuching, Sarawak) is a former Malaysian diver.
 Lomas was the youngest Malaysian athlete to qualify for 2004 Summer Olympics when he was 14.
-He became the country's first world junior diving champion after winning gold at the 3 m springboard event in the World Junior Championships held at Belem, Brazil in 2004.
+He became the country's first world junior diving champion after winning gold at the 3 m springboard event in the World Junior Championships held at Belém, Brazil in 2004.
 He trained under the coaching of Yang Zhuliang.
 Lomas is named after the footballer Bryan Robson by his father.

+In September 2023, he was appointed as Malaysia Swimming Federation (MAS) technical director.